DenisPiralic/OptiverTraderLogBook/Learner_Guide.md

 ![spread of prices](./GUIDEPICS/spread.png)

 However, to make the solution more concrete we will use ratio instead.
 Firstly, ratios tend to have a more consistent distribution over time, whereas the spread can vary significantly based on the levels of the underlying instruments.
 Secondly, ratios tend to exhibit more stable mean reversion properties over time than spreads, making them more reliable for trading purposes.
-Finally, using the ratio allows for a more direct comparison between the two instruments, as it accounts for differences in price levels and scales.

 But bare in mind using ratios over spread may not always be the best approach, espacially if they have a non-linear relationship.

-To calculate ratios adn also pop in a line to indicate the average ratio:
+To calculate ratios and a line to indicate the average ratio:

 ``` python
 figure(figsize=(8, 6), dpi=200)